resir014/resir014.xyz/src/content/posts/article/2018-07-06-redux-4-plus-typescript/index.md

 ## What we're building

 To demonstrate this post, we're going to build a simple app.
-We're going to create a website which pulls data from the [OpenDota API](https://docs.opendota.com/), and display information like professional teams, heroes, as well as top players by hero.
+We're going to create a website which pulls data from the [OpenDota API](https://docs.opendota.com/), and display information about certain heroes and professional teams.
 This will also demonstrate how to structure your stores for each feature/module in a Redux-enabled app.

 ---